coconut-xr/xinteraction/docs/distance.md

-# Distance based Input Device
+# Distance-based Input Device

 The previous sections demonstrated interactions based on straight or curved pointers.
-However, in 3D environments interactions often are based on distance, such as grab and touch interactions.
-In the following example, we show how we create a sphere distance based input device using the `XSphereCollider` component and then control the input devices position using the "A" and "D" keys.
+However, in 3D environments, interactions often are based on distance, such as grab and touch interactions.
+In the following example, we show how we create a sphere distance-based input device using the `XSphereCollider` component and then control the input device's position using the "A" and "D" keys.
 The `XSphereCollider` interacts with the objects in the scene based on the provided `radius`.
-Once a object intersects the radius of the sphere, the `onPointerEnter` is issued on the object.
+Once an object intersects the sphere's radius, the `onPointerEnter` is issued on the object.
 In the example, we add a red cube, which is scaled by the factor 1.2 when clicked.
-We also bind press and release events for the sphere to the enter key, which allows to cause a `click` event on the red cube, by first moving the sphere inside the cube and then pressing and releasing "enter", just like grabbing with a controller.
+We also bind press and release events for the sphere to the enter key, which allows causing a `click` event on the red cube, by first moving the sphere inside the cube and then pressing and releasing "enter", just like grabbing with a controller.

 [CodeSandbox](https://codesandbox.io/s/xinteraction-distance-th5p4n?file=/src/app.tsx)